 - King Pen (aka 710 King Pen)

 A general way to check for fakes on a lot of cartridges is to look and see if they are using an authentic CCELL.
 If the brand uses CCELL hardware on their originals, check to see if your cart is a fake CCELL cartridge.
+Eureka Vapor does not use CCELL carts.
 Fake hardware is a whole other topic, but another issue currently in the industry.
-On the flower side of things there are even fake Pax 3s!
+On the flower side of things, there are even fake Pax 3s!

 Seen any other fakes?
 Have any suggestions for spotting fake Eureka carts?
 Comment below or post in our forum!